 Your new kitchen can cost anywhere between $15,000 to $50,000 or more, depending on the size and scope of the project.
 Further, typical kitchen remodels range from $13,500 to $35,000.

-Here’s a breakdown of the cost of kitchen remodel in Laurel based on the scope of the project.
+Here’s a breakdown of the cost of kitchen remodeling in Laurel based on the scope of the project.

 Minor Kitchen Remodel

-A minor kitchen remodel in Laurel, MD would cost you around $10,000 to $24,000.
-A minor kitchen remodel usually includes:
+A minor kitchen remodels in Laurel, MD would cost you around $10,000 to $24,000.
+Minor kitchen remodels usually includes:

-- Refacing cabinets or the addition of entry-level cabinets
+- Refacing cabinets or the additional entry-level cabinets

 - Appliances updated to new, energy-efficient models